cromagn/chernobyl-siren-doc/README.md

 ## 🎥 Source Video

-The original schematic was derived from this video: The Last Alarm of Chernobyl's SKALA Computer (Chornobyl Family):
+The original schematic was derived from this video: The Last Alarm of Chernobyl's SKALA Computer (Chornobyl Family)

 👉 **[Watch on YouTube](https://www.youtube.com/watch?v=xC0qYnh_3Fw)**